RinniSwift/iOS/AppArchitecture.md

 #### Application design patterns
 1. *MVC* Common pattern in cocoa applications.
-2. *MVVM* A variant of MVC with a seperate view-model to manage the view controller hierarchy.
+2. *MVVM+C* A variant of MVC with a seperate view-model to manage the view controller hierarchy.
 ---
 1. MVC
 The controller layer recieves all view action, handles all interaction logic, recieves all model notifications, prepares all data for presentation, and displays changes to the view.\